 Welcome to this week’s writephoto prompt.
 As I am traveling, I have posted four photographs to cover TWO weeks of prompts.
 The two prompt words are ‘small’ and ‘choices’.

-Use the image and title provided as inspiration to create a post on your own blog… poetry, prose, humour… light or dark, whatever you choose, by noon(GMT) on Wednesday each week, and link back to the promt post with a pingback to be included in the round-up.
-There is no word limit and no style requirements, except to keep it fairly family friendly and not passionately political.
+Each week, choose one of the images below as inspiration to create a post on your own blog… poetry, prose, humour… light or dark, whatever you choose, by noon(GMT) Wednesday 19th June and link back to this post with a pingback to be included in the round-up.
+There is no word limit and no style requirements, except to keep it fairly family friendly.

 By Teresa Smeigh 2019

 Rob looked at the time.
 It was later than he had thought it was.
 Even though the time with Linda hadn’t taken as long as usual, he had been late for one thing.
 Getting the ring took more time than he expected.
 But then she had turned him down flat when he proposed.
 He wasn’t in any hurry to head to the meeting place with his wife, Sandy.

 He was still dumbfounded.
 He was positive that Linda wanted him to ask her to marry him.
 She had made enough hints that he thought he had read her right.
 When she said no to marrying him he was both relieved and upset.
 He was also glad that he didn’t tell his wife that he wanted a divorce yet.
 He could still go back to her and try to forget Linda.

 He had continually told her that he wasn’t leaving his wife for her and she said she understood and didn’t expect him to leave his wife for her anyhow, but he was not convinced she meant it.
 As their time together grew more intimate and they talked a lot about feelings. he grew to think she was in love with him anyhow.